 So, with the spooky season well and truly upon us, let’s dive into the real story behind this iconic character and how her true origins have been whitewashed over time.

 Betty Boop has long been celebrated as the embodiment of the 1920s flapper style— a fun, carefree, and daring young woman.
 But underneath her signature squeaky voice, doe-eyed innocence, and jazz-era flair lies a story of appropriation that is often overlooked.
-Unknown to many, Betty Boop’s character was heavily inspired by a Black woman and singer named Esther Jones, also known as Baby Esther, whose influence has sparked a wider conversation about racial erasure in entertainment.
+Unknown to many, Betty Boop’s character was heavily inspired by a young Black girl and singer named Esther Jones, also known as Baby Esther, whose influence has sparked a wider conversation about racial erasure in entertainment.

 Esther Jones, an African-American performer in the 1920s, was known for her “baby” voice musical —characterised by playful scat-singing and high-pitched squeals.
 Jones performed in nightclubs in Harlem and was renowned for her vibrant personality and jazz performances.
 It was Baby Esther’s unique voice and mannerisms that ultimately captured the attention of white audiences and, eventually, the entertainment industry at large, who decided to immortalise her essence in one of the most iconic and recognisable animated characters in history.